aff3ct/aff3ct/doc/sphinx/source/simulation/parameters/sim/sim.rst

 .. note:: When using **MPI**, each node has its own seed generated from this initial value to guarantee the generation of different values between the different computers.
 ..
 TODO : add link to MPI use

+.. note:: |AFF3CT| uses pseudo-random generators in order to be able to replay the same results from a run to another.
+It is helpful to debug source code.
+   However, when simulating in multi-thread, computer load is not controllable and so results may differ as threads do not necessary run at the same speed.

 .. _sim-sim-stats: